ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/220500 Common Work Results for Plumbing.md

    1. Cutting and patching.
    1. Touch-up painting and finishing.
    1. The plans and specifications are complimentary and shall be used together in order to fully describe the Work.
 In the case of a conflict between the plans and specifications, the plans take precedence.
-   1. The NREL Technical Representative has based the drawings and design on non-certified information furnished by various equipment manufacturers.
+   1. The Owner Technical Representative has based the drawings and design on non-certified information furnished by various equipment manufacturers.
 It is incumbent on the part of the CONTRACTOR to include in the bid all material and labor needed to install the actual equipment furnished.
    1. Related Sections:
       1. The following is work of Division 26 sections of the Specifications:
             1. Power supply wiring from power source to power connection on equipment.
 Include starters, disconnects, and required electrical devices, except where specified as furnished, or factory-installed, by manufacturer.